 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Right Hemispheric Stroke, Ambulatory Care
+Right Hemispheric Stroke

 A right hemispheric stroke